fbora/tic-tac-GO_ZERO/README.md

         if wins_player1 >= wins_player2:
             neural_network.nn_predictor.BEST = neural_network.nn_predictor.LAST
-    print('end training', dt.datetime.now())
 '''

 ### MCTS

 For each move in MCTS the evaluation has 1600 paths as follows:
-* for the first 30 moves the paths draw from [equation](http:/http://mathurl.com/yb83ggyg) with the temperature set to 1.
+* for the first 30 moves the paths draw from U[N_a/N] with the temperature set to 1.
 * for moves after 30, you shock the prior probability distribution given by the NN P(s,a) = P(s,a) + Dirichlet(0.03) and chose the node that maximizes the action: Q(t) + c * P(s,a) \sqrt(N)/(1+N_a)
 For the procedure there are no roll-outs (i.e. random play outs from the expanded node).
 If a new node is encountered the statistics are initialized to N=0, W=0, Q=0 and the process continues recursively until the game ends.
 It's useful to note that in the limits